NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 because you are a current user.
 You'll need actual approval from the PI of the project.
 Once that approval is submitted, your request will be considered fully approved and various admins will configure your access to the project.
-Once that is done, you will receive an aproval email from Account Management and you will be able to access the project.
+Once that is done, you will receive an approval email from Account Management and you will be able to access the project.